teddytennant/FUSION/README.md

 ## Requirements
 - Python 3.10+
-- An OpenRouter API key
+- An API key from a supported provider (e.g., OpenRouter, Google AI Studio).
 - `requests` (optional).
 If missing, Python's `urllib` is used automatically.
 - Optional: PyTorch for advanced features (currently not required)